 Making healthy eating habits at home is challenging enough, no one needs the stress of figuring out what to do when dining out.
-However, sometimes eating out is the only option.
-What can a low carber do to avoid potential pitfalls?
+However, when eating out is the only option, what can a low carber do to avoid potential pitfalls?
 It’s easy to fear you will fall into temptation and ruin your low carb lifestyle.
 That’s why I believe planning is key for success.

 Fittoserver Nancy Ochotorena, shared with me her solution when she orders a breakfast wrap at Subways.
 “Hilda, I simply swap the bread for egg whites”.
 I thought this was pure genius!
 Imagine using eggs as a wrap?
 It amazes me what creative strategies people use to help them stay on course.

 1. Do Your Research

 It’s vital to go prepared when eating out.
 If necessary do your homework by looking online for the restaurant’s menu.
 If you plan ahead you won’t be overwhelmed when your server takes your order.
 Be willing to ask questions regarding how the food is prepared.
 It’s not difficult to swap high carb options for healthier low carb ones you just need to be willing to ask.
 Remember you’re a paying customer entitled to get what you need.
 Being clear and polite goes a long way when ordering off menu.